playdeezgames/ThePathToQuotidian/ChapterOne.md

 Frustrated, but knowing that stress would interfere with his link and control, he sat down and concentrating on breathing in a controlled manner.
 After a few more falters, he could command the bird to flap up to a higher branch.
 He would have to take the ability to do large jumps of this kind until he could gain the mastery necessary, if ever he did.
 Remote controlling the undead was difficult, especially one with a mode of travel so drastically different than his own.

-Within a few hours, he had located some acorns and other nuts to eat.
+Within a few hours, using a kind of telepathy with his undead creation, he had located some acorns and other nuts to eat.
 He opened them with a couple of stones and ate them without roasting.
 They were not delicious, but he had been malnourished before the episode with the bandits, and using voidmagic was fatiguing, so he needed the energy desperately.

 As night fell, he found a few trees grown closely together that he could squeeze between and cover himself with leaves for the night.
 It would not be comfortable, and he hoped it did not rain, for that would be miserable.
 A small creek was nearby and he drank.
 It was moving water, not stagnant, and he hoped he would avoid illness this way.